alt-research/mach-avs-operator-setup/doc/build-from-source.md

 For the setup of operator, It is the same process as "Run as Operator"

-Before you run the operator, you need to deploy the contract and run an aggregator before.
+Before you run the operator, you need to deploy the contract and run tthe aggregator.

 1. Deploy the contracts in local network: